Installation

 krknctl (Recommended)

 What is it?
-A dedicated command-line interface (CLI) tool that simplifies running Krkn chaos scenarios.
+A dedicated command-line interface (CLI) tool that simplifies running Krkn chaos scenarios while providing powerful orchestration capabilities.

 Why use it?

-- No need to manage configuration files manually
+- No configuration files — no need to manage YAML configs or Python environments manually

 👉 Install krknctl →